calder12/seed/src/_packs/configs/seed-color-scheme-helpscout.md

 ## Usage

-This pack consists of all the colors and shades in Help&nsbp;Scout's [color palette](http://style.helpscout.com/brand/color/).
+This pack consists of all the colors and shades in Help&nbsp;Scout's [color palette](http://style.helpscout.com/brand/color/).

 The **_color()** mixin (provided by [seed-color-scheme](/seed/packs/seed-color-scheme)) is used to reference a color from this pack.